mliradelc/annotation-tool/documentation/opencast-installation.md

 * The admin mode comes authorized from ilias.
 * No need to setup additional actions.

-Finally, in the configuration of the Ilias Opencast plugin enable the option `Enable Annotation token security`.
-You can find this option in `Settings --> Security`
 To build for this mode add the flag `-Pilias` at the end of the maven command.

+Finally, in the configuration of the [Ilias Opencast plugin](https://github.com/studer-raimann/OpenCast) enable the option `Enable Annotation token security`.
+You can find this option in `Settings --> Security`.

 #### As a Karaf Feature